janprzybyl/janprzyby/README.md

 ### Hi there, I'm Kamil 👋

 <!--
-**kamilprzybyl/kamilprzybyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+this is comment
 -->

 I am student at 42 school.
-Here you'll find projects that I finsihed so far and the ones I'm currently working on.</br>
+You'll find here 42's projects I finsihed so far and the ones I'm currently working on.</br>
 You can reach me by sending an email: kamiljanprzybyl@gmail.com</br>
 Have fun!